uesu/mastercomfig-install-guide/README.md

 * Second, download it.
 Once downloaded, place the vpk files on your desktop, create a folder, name it **custom** and put the vpk files in the folder.

-* Download the [overrides template](https://github.com/mastercomfig/mastercomfig/releases) (look for the most recent releases and download overrides template in assets), unzip and place the **overrides** folder on your desktop.
+* Download the [overrides template](https://github.com/mastercomfig/mastercomfig/releases) (look for the most recent releases -> example 9.10.3 and download overrides template in assets -> located at the near bottom when you expand assets), unzip and place the **overrides** folder on your desktop.

 <table>
 	<thead>